 - Any beads, if used, should be of non-toxic material.
 NO head cement or resin should be present.

 Fishing the Squirmy Wormy

 Fishing any pattern in a creek and catching 100 brook trout or cutthroat trout does not mean you have a good pattern.
-Fish in most creeks here in Montana will touch anything that hits the water from pine needles, grass, and even tree bark pieces.
+Fish in most creeks here in Montana will touch anything that hits the water, from pine needles to grass, and even tree bark pieces.

 Any nymphing rig should work with your fly fishing rig, double nymph with a strike indicator, a big floating fly for an indicator with a dropper for your nymph, or just the squirmy, adding split shot if needed.

 For spinning, spin cast and bait casting rigs... use a spoon/spinner such as panther martin, Mepps or other with hooks removed and fly tied on as a dropper.
 I myself use a spinning bubble 10lb test mono with a swivel and tie 3lb tippet or mono to swivel about 18 inches long.
 You may also use rubber bands knotted to the line in two places one 18 inches above the nymph/wet fly and another at desired depth to stop the spinning bubble.
 You use the wedge type spinning bubble to add water so you can cast a fly with gear other than a fly rod.
 This works with most flies you cannot cast with spinning, spin cast or casting gear due to the weight issues.
 OHH...
 Almost forgot if you have never used spinning bubbles use the clear ones that have a clear tube through the center that wedges and allows for adding of water for casting weight... use just enough water to cast.
 You may add split shot close to your nymph if there is current so you can get the nymph down to the fish.